Merxon22/Appointmeow/README.md

    After copying the files, you may remove the **./Appointmeow** directory.

-4. Then, enter the **./appointmeow** directory, install node modules:
+4. Then, enter the **./appointmeow** directory, install required node modules:

    `npm install antd`

    `npm install react-router-dom`

 ## Step 3: